2023 James Logan Martin Luther King Jr Invitational

 I do not view debate as a game, I view it almost like math class or science class as it carries tremendous educational value.
 I generally dislike how gamified debate has become - especially LD.
 There are a lot of inequities in debate and treating it like a game deepens those inequities.
 Progressive argumentation is a practice which big schools utilize to extend the prep gap between them and small schools.
 Hence, I believe that traditional debate is the MOST educational way to go about this activity.

 Your job as a competitor is to make my job AS EASY as possible.
 The easier you make it, the greater the likelihood of getting my ballot.
 The less truthful the argument, the more work you have to do to convince me that your argument is true.
-I am tech over truth generally but I cannot buy egregiously unreasonable arguments.
-Good warrants and link chains are key to convincing me that your arguments are indeed reasonable.
+I am tech over truth generally but it's a lot of work to prove factually untrue arguments.
+It's in your best interest to make sure your arguments are truthful because then you do a lot less work to convince me which makes the round easier for you to win.

 Thus, my threshold for progressive debate is high.

 Generally in LD, the arguments in which you will have to do the least work to convince me are substance debate and policy debate.
-I also like how traditional debaters debate philosophy as well.
-Framework debate is good but I'm not a huge fan of value/VC debate.
+Phil is enjoyable as well.
+But you need explain explain explain explain.

 If I am judging PF and you run progressive nonsense, it's an automatic loss.
 PF is MEANT to be accessible to the public.
 My 90 year old grandpa should be able to judge a round and understand what is happening.